wsauthoff/Antarctic-subglacial-hydropotential/README.md

 - Fill value for missing data: `NaN` (Zarr), `-9999.0` (NetCDF)

 ## Subglacial hydropotential (θₕ)
-Subglacial hydropotential is a key control on basal water flow beneath ice sheets.
+Subglacial hydropotential (hydraulic potential) represents the total force per unit area exerted on subglacial water by gravitational potential energy and ice overburden pressure.
+Hydropotential is a key control on basal water flow direction and magnitude beneath ice sheets.

 This dataset provides a stationary field of hydropotential computed as (following Shreve, 1972):